-Stop taking certain medications before the test.
+Stop taking certain medicines before the test.

-Do not exercise the morning before the test.
+Not exercise the morning before the test.

 Wear comfortable exercise clothing and walking shoes, such as tennis shoes.

-Small pads (electrodes) placed on your upper body will monitor your heart rate.
+Small pads (electrodes) placed on your upper body will check your heart rate.
 A device clipped to your finger will measure the amount of oxygen in your blood.
 You will also wear nose clips and breathe through a mouthpiece:

-While you exercise, your heart rate, breathing, and blood pressure are monitored.
+While you exercise, your heart rate, breathing, and blood pressure are checked.
 Exercise as long as you can.
 When the test is over, keep the mouthpiece in place until you are told to remove it.